Tsebo200/SRG-SkyRecommendsGames/README.md

 ### Project Description

 An AI-powered game recommendation mobile application built with Expo Go that uses rubric-driven scoring (Completeness, Monetisation, Accessibility, Creativity) to provide personalised game recommendations.
-The app integrates with gaming platforms (Steam, Xbox, PSN, Nintendo) and features an accessibility-first design with WCAG AA/AAA compliance, colour vision modes, speech-to-text, and haptic feedback.
+The app integrates with gaming platforms (Steam), intended for integration with Xbox, PSN, & Nintendo as well, and features an accessibility-first design with WCAG AA/AAA compliance, colour vision modes, speech-to-text, and haptic feedback.

 ### Built With